 Dr. Erroll Southers, Director of Transition and Research Deployment at the Department of Homeland Security National Center for Risk and Economic Analysis of Terrorism Events (CREATE) talks with Dr. Bostic about extremism in Europe and in the Unites States.
 Dr. Southers’ career has spanned all levels of law enforcement and he currently holds roles within the international counterterrorism and national security arena.

-Wed, February 6th – Students Talk Back: Guns and Safety with Erroll Southers, Associate Director of the National Homeland Security Center for Risk and Economic Analysis of Terrorism Events (CREATE)
+A conversation on gun control policies, transportation safety, and national security featuring Erroll Southers, Associate Director of the National Homeland Security, Center for Risk and Economic Analysis of Terrorism Events (CREATE) and Raphael Bostic, Director of the Bedrosian Center on Governance.